douglasrizzo/catsim/README.md

 ## Dependencies

-All dependencies are listed on setup.py and should be installed automatically.
+All dependencies are listed on `setup.py` and should be installed automatically.

 To run the tests, you\'ll need to install the testing requirements `pip install catsim[testing]`.

-To generate the documentation, Sphinx and its dependencies are needed.
+To generate the documentation, install the necessary dependencies with `pip install catsim[docs]`.

+To ensure code is valid and formatted before submission, install the necessary development dependencies with `pip install catsim[dev]`.

 ## Compatibility

-Since the beginning, *catsim* has only been compatible with Python 3.4 upwards.
+*catsim* is compatible and tested against Python 3.5, 3.6, 3.7, 3.8 and 3.9.

 ## Important links